Britain deploys new fighter jet for first time in a mission against ISIS

 "They have passed every test their training has thrown at them with flying colors and their first real operational mission is a significant step into the future for the UK."

-Initially, two aircraft conducted a patrol over Syria, the Ministry of Defence said, and a further 12 sorties have since been taken.
+Initially, two aircraft conducted a patrol over Syria, the Ministry of Defense said, and a further 12 sorties have since been taken.

 Able to operate from both land and sea, the Lightning force comes under the joint operation of the RAF and the Royal Navy.
 The aircraft's "stealth" technology enables it to operate undetected in hostile airspace.
 It can reach supersonic speeds and conducts short take-offs and vertical landings.
 The UK government has pledged to buy 138 jets over the program's lifetime.

-Admiral Tony Radakin, First Sea Lord and Chief of Naval Staff, said in a statement: "This Autumn, our aircraft carrier HMS Queen Elizabeth will return to the East Coast of the United States to conduct Operational Trials with our Lightning Force, taking this 5th generation capability to the next level as they prove their ability to operate from the sea."
+Adm.
+Tony Radakin, first sea lord and chief of naval staff, said in a statement: "This Autumn, our aircraft carrier HMS Queen Elizabeth will return to the East Coast of the United States to conduct Operational Trials with our Lightning Force, taking this 5th generation capability to the next level as they prove their ability to operate from the sea."

 Following these operational tests, the jet and the HMS Queen Elizabeth carrier will should be ready for operations together by 2021, according to the ministry.